Ask Krrish Contact Us

 5. Scheduled Apex

-Scheduled Apex allows you to execute Apex classes at specific times using the Salesforce scheduler.
-This is ideal for tasks that need to run regularly, such as daily data cleanups, weekly report generation, or monthly data synchronizations.
+Scheduled Apex executes Apex classes at specific times — ideal for daily cleanups, weekly reports, or monthly data syncs.

 Key Characteristics:

-- Single Instance: Only one instance of a specific Scheduled Apex class can be scheduled at a time.
+• Single Instance: Only one instance of a class can be scheduled at a time.

-- Combine with Batch Apex: Often used to schedule Batch Apex jobs for large data processing.
+• Combine with Batch: Often used to schedule Batch jobs.

 Example: Daily Data Cleanup